leiyiz/cf-encryptor/README.md

 ```
 You will be prompted to enter the password for the file.
 You may be prompted to log into Google Drive.

+### Final Thoughts
-10. Congrats, you're done!
-Now, you know the basics of our tool!
+Congrats, you're done!
+Now, you know the basics of our tool.

 ## Download Cloud File Encryptors
 This project requires Python >= 3.7.